emwap/stream-paper/paper.md

 to speed up FRP implementations; such investigations are future work.

 \paragraph{\bf EDSLs}
 The stream representation in this paper is used by the stream library in the Feldspar EDSL [@FeldsparIFL2010].
-It is also used as an intermediate representation in recent work on adding data flow networks on top of Feldspar [@aronsson2015stream].
+The representation is also used as an intermediate representation in recent work on adding data flow networks on top of Feldspar [@aronsson2015stream].

 # Conclusions